 The Hughes Canyon Project is 100% owned by Allegiant, subject to underlying royalties, and consists of 70 unpatented mining claims located approximately 48 km east-southeast of Lovelock, Nevada.

-Hughes Canyon is permitted for drilling and Allegiant plans to drill 12 holes, totalling 2,600 metres, in late 2017, early 2018.
+Hughes Canyon is permitted for drilling and Allegiant plans to drill up to 12 holes, totalling 2,600 metres.
 The geologic setting of Hughes Canyon is analogous to nearby sediment-hosted gold deposits like the Florida Canyon/Standard mine, the Willard prospect, and the Relief Canyon mine

 Hughes Canyon displays a broad area of anomalous gold mineralization hosted in complexly faulted and folded Mesozoic limestones and siltstones, a geologic setting that is analogous to nearby sediment-hosted gold deposits, including Florida Canyon/Standard mine (3.2 million ounces gold in past production and reserves), Willard prospect (0.17 million ounces gold reserve), and Relief Canyon mine (0.33 million ounces reserve).
 The Coeur-Rochester Mine, also located in the area, has produced 1.2 million ounces of gold and 125 million ounces of silver from Mesozoic volcanic rocks.
 The nearby Spring Valley development project, currently operated by Waterton, hosts 1.45 million ounces gold and 2.16 million ounces of silver.